 If you have booked a written feedback appointment, you upload and attach your file to the appointment (or provide a download link if it is larger than 1MB).
-You are able to attach your document at the time of booking (if you booked days earlier, you can attach it then!) and by the end of the actual appointment, a tutor will upload a file to the same appointment with comments, questions and general feedback to help you improve your next draft.
+You are able to attach your document at the time of booking (so if you booked days in advance, you can attach it then!), but you must upload it by the start of your appointment or risk a “missed” appointment.
+By the end of the appointment, a tutor will upload a file to the same appointment with comments, questions and general feedback to help you improve your next draft.
 You will be notified by e-mail when this file is uploaded.
 Please click here for more detailed instructions on how to book and use this appointment.

 PLEASE NOTE: Uploading the file early does not mean the tutor will read it ahead of time.
-Not uploading a document by the booked time equates to a “missed” appointment.
-If you cannot upload your document before your scheduled time, please cancel the appointment.
-You have up to 30 minutes prior to the appointment to cancel or edit the booking.
-If past 30 minutes, please contact email@example.com.
+If you cannot upload your document by the start of your appointment, please contact email@example.com.